Philip Burton (theatre director): Early history

 Philip Henry Burton was born in 1904 in Mountain Ash, Glamorgan, South Wales.
 His father, Henry, was English, and came to Wales to work as a collier, but died in a pit accident when Burton was 14.
 Burton's mother, Emma Matilda, was Welsh and was a large influence in his academic achievement, as was his Maths teacher, Ted Richards.
 He attended Caegarw Elementary School then Mountain Ash Intermediate School.
 Aged just 16, Burton gained a scholarship to study at the University College of Wales, Cardiff, from where he graduated in 1925 with a double honours degree in History and Mathematics.
 His years in Mountain Ash and Cardiff are described in the first two chapters of his autobiography, Early Doors.
 Burton's first experiences as a schoolboy of performance came through the chapel and from the touring companies that played at Mountain Ash's two theatres.
 In Cardiff, he went frequently to the city's theatres, but took no part in the college's Dramatic Society.
 He played rugby for the college.

 After leaving university, Burton became a teacher at the Port Talbot Secondary School, where he taught English (and, briefly, Games and Maths) and developed the school's drama activities.
 He also taught for the Workers' Educational Association and chaired the Port Talbot branch of the YMCA, as well as founding its Drama Society.
 He was a leading light as an actor in the Society, both in its Port Talbot productions and in drama competitions, and he was soon attracting attention in the national press: his portrayal of Othello was “perfect in make-up, appearance and art…Othello had a tremendous personality.
 There was action in every muscle.
 He was the only true Othello I ever saw…whose noble bearing and character personified manhood at its best.”

 Burton's first play for the BBC, Granton Street, his first feature, Margam Abbey, and his first appearance as an actor, in Antigone, were all broadcast in 1937, the last two being produced by T. Rowland Hughes, a features producer with the BBC in Cardiff.
 Four more programmes with Hughes came in 1938 and 1939, and then Burton continued, both as a scriptwriter and actor, to work with Hughes throughout the War years.

 Burton was a prolific scriptwriter for the BBC.
 Between 1937 and 1953, he wrote some forty-five radio scripts, as well as fourteen scripts for television.
 Most of the radio scripts were written whilst he was in full-time work, either as a teacher (1937-1945) or features producer (1945-1952).

 In 1938 Burton was awarded a scholarship by the Guild of Graduates of the University of Wales to visit America for six months to study school camps and drama, broadcasting and theatre.

-During the Second World War, Burton was Commanding Officer of the Port Talbot ATC, 499 Squadron, for which he received an MBE.
+During the Second World War, Burton was Commanding Officer (eventually Acting Flight Lieutenant) of the Port Talbot ATC, 499 Squadron, for which he was appointed a Member of the Order of the British Empire (MBE) in the 1944 New Year Honours.